About Dara, LPCC

 How I work

 I love teaching my clients what truly works to create long-lasting, stable, loving, and connected bonds.
 This isn’t a quick fix, and it isn’t easy—because real change means untangling the old habits and patterns we’ve been carrying our entire lives.
 Change doesn’t happen overnight.
 It takes time, consistency, and sometimes even uncomfortable rumblings as new ways of relating take root.
-But when you begin to practice what it means to feel securely attached, the impact ripples through every part of your life.
+But when you begin to practice what it means to feel close and connected, the impact ripples through every part of your life.
 Not only do your romantic relationships shift, but your connections with your kids, friends, parents, and even with yourself begin to transform.

 So how do I help couples make this kind of change?
 It’s more than just talking about problems—it’s about experiencing a new way of being together.
 My clients often tell me that I have a soothing presence and that my warmth and relational framework help create the kind of safety they need to be vulnerable with one another.
 I don’t just nod and smile; I jump into the emotional soup with you.
 I will challenge you, guide you, and help you see patterns you may have missed for years.
 Think of our work together not as a “crash diet,” but as a lifestyle overhaul for your relationship.
-To get the most out of this process, you can expect to invest at least a year in practicing new ways of connecting until they become second nature—through both good and stressful days, vacations, and conflicts alike.
-I draw from evidence-based approaches that require years of advanced training and ongoing consultation, including Emotionally Focused Therapy (EFT) and Internal Family Systems (IFS).
-My therapy style is deeply relationship-based, and I believe one of the strongest predictors of success is a good fit between you and your therapist.
-If you’re ready for lasting change, I’d be honored to do this meaningful work with you.

 We are a good fit if —

-• You understand that commitment to the therapy process is one of the most important ingredients for a successful outcome.
+You understand that commitment to the therapy process is one of the most important ingredients for a successful outcome.

 We are not a good fit if —

-• You cannot commit to coming weekly
+You cannot commit to coming weekly

-• You are not willing to feel your emotions
+You are not willing to feel your emotions

-• You want a quick-fix
+You want a quick-fix

-• You are not willing to be honest with yourself
+You are not willing to be honest with yourself

 Therapy with me is —